manywho/readme-template/README.md

 ## Usage

-The latest tagged version of this service will always be deployed to our shared services platform, which is accessible at https://services.manywho.com/api/{url of the service}.
+The latest tagged version of this service will always be deployed to our shared services platform, which is accessible at https://services.manywho.com/api/ {url of the service}.

 If you need to run your own instance of the service (e.g. for compliance reasons), it's easy to spin up following these
 instructions: